rardoz/wekinator-earth-sounds/README.md

 ### TODO

 - Adjust tempo
-- Add more audo components
+- Add more audio components
 - Fix windows build (long path issue)
 - Inputs are a bit clunky at times